 Description: This course is the equivalent of a one- or two-semester college introductory music theory course.
 Learn to recognize, understand, and describe the basic materials and processes of music.
-You'll develop skills by listening to, reading, writing, and performing a wide variety of music.
+You'll develop skills by listening to, reading, and writing a wide variety of music.

-- 1 year of band, chorus, guitar or orchestra - Minimum Grade of 85%
+• 1 year of band, chorus, guitar or orchestra Minimum Grade of 85% (S1) or instructor approval